 - Peter has killed many children both intentionally and unintentionally.

-- Averted in a Treehouse of Horror special, where King Kong Homer eats a little girl intended as a parody of Shirley Temple.
+- Averted in a Treehouse of Horror special, where King Homer eats a little girl intended as a parody of Shirley Temple.

 Bart: Don't worry guys, something always comes along to save us.(Milhouse falls backwards into a meat grinder)Bart: Nevertheless, I remain confident that someone will come along and save the Simpson children.